Tintri up slightly after lowering IPO price

 In the “risk factors” section of the filing, Tintri warns it has “a history of losses and may not be able to achieve or maintain profitability.”
 Their accumulated deficit is $338.7 million.
 “We anticipate that our operating expenses will increase substantially in the foreseeable future as we continue to hire additional employees, develop our technology and enhance our product and service offerings, expand our sales and marketing teams, make investments in our distribution channels, expand our operations and prepare to become a public reporting company,” the filing added.

-Tintri also recognizes that they face “intense competition” from “numerous established companies that sell enterprise cloud infrastructure systems or storage solutions.”
-There’s a long list of data center competitor, including EMC, Dell, NetApp, IBM and VMware.
+Tintri also recognizes it faces “intense competition” from “numerous established companies that sell enterprise cloud infrastructure systems or storage solutions.”
+There’s a long list of data center competitors, including EMC, Dell, NetApp, IBM and VMware.
 Tintri not only competes with Nutanix and Pure Storage in flash storage, but also Nimble Storage from HP Enterprise.

 Nutanix went public last year and has had a volatile ride on the stock market, but it is still trading above its IPO price.
 This may be a good sign for Tintri if investors consider them a comparable.
-But Pure Storage, however, is trading below its 2015 IPO price, which could be seen as a negative indicator.
+Pure Storage, however, is trading below its 2015 IPO price, which could be seen as a negative indicator.

-The Mountain View, California-based company has raised over $260 million in funding, since 2011.
+The Mountain View, California-based company has raised more than $260 million in funding since 2011.
 Its valuation at the last funding round was said to be $785 million.
 This is definitely a “down-round IPO” for the company, with its market cap currently at $225 million.
-We are increasingly seeing companies debut beneath their last private round, which is a let down for late stage investors and also some employees.
+We are increasingly seeing companies debut beneath their last private round, which is a letdown for late-stage investors and also some employees.

-New Enterprise Associates (NEA) had the largest stake at 22.7% prior to the offering.
-Silver Lake owned 20.4%, Insight Venture Partners owned 20.2% and Lightspeed Venture Partners owned 14.5%.
+New Enterprise Associates (NEA) had the largest stake at 22.7 percent prior to the offering.
+Silver Lake owned 20.4 percent, Insight Venture Partners owned 20.2 percent and Lightspeed Venture Partners owned 14.5 percent.

 The company listed on the Nasdaq, under the ticker “TNTR.”
 Morgan Stanley and Merrill Lynch co-managed the IPO.